lucian606/MLSA_Web_Path/labs/lab01/README.md

 - ### An image which is loaded from a url
 - ### An image which is loaded from an unexisting url, so the fallback text is displayed

+### Your page should look similar to the one described in this picture

 ![](./outputs/2022-11-25-193317.png)

 ## Task 04 - Git